Understanding file sizes | Bytes, KB, MB, GB, TB, PB, EB, ZB, YB

 Memory of a Computer is any physical device that is capable of storing information whether it is large or small and stores it temporarily or permanently.
 For example, Random Access Memory (RAM), is a type of volatile memory that stores information for a short interval of time, on an integrated circuit used by the operating system.

 Memory can be either volatile or non-volatile.
 Volatile memory is a type of memory that loses its contents when the computer or hardware device is switched off.
-RAM is an example for a volatile memory i.e. why if your computer gets rebooted while working on a program, you lose all the unsaved data.
-Non-volatile memory, is a memory that keeps its contents saved even in the case of power loss.
-EPROM((Erasable Programmable ROM) is an example of a non-volatile memory.
+RAM is an example of a volatile memory i.e. why if your computer gets rebooted while working on a program, you lose all the unsaved data.
+Non-volatile memory is a memory that keeps its contents saved even in the case of power loss.
+EPROM((Erasable Programmable ROM) is an example of non-volatile memory.

 Characteristics of Main Memory

 - Semiconductor memories.

 - A computer cannot run without the primary memory.